InsureMO/rainbow-d9/d9-n2/README.md

 # d9-n2

-It is the No.2 project of group `d9`, which is created at 9th.
-Dec.
-2022.
+It is the No.2 project of group `d9`.
 This project is widgets implementation for ui configuration, under `d9` widget standard.

 # Idea